David Booth (ice hockey): Amateur career

 After playing minor hockey with the Fraser Falcons, then the Detroit Honeybaked of the Midwest Elite Hockey League, Booth moved on to the Junior A level with the Detroit Compuware Ambassadors of the North American Hockey League (NAHL).
 He recorded 30 points (17 goals and 13 assists) over 42 games in 2000–01, earning him NAHL All-Rookie Team and Rookie of the Year honors.
 The following season, he joined the United States National Team Development Program and competed for their junior and under-18 teams in the United States Hockey League (USHL) and NAHL, respectively.

 During his time with the Development Program, he committed to an athletic scholarship with the Michigan State Spartans of the Central Collegiate Hockey Association (CCHA).
 Joining the Spartans in 2002–03, he recorded 36 points (17 goals and 19 assists) over 39 games, ranking fourth in team scoring and 13th in the CCHA overall.
 His freshman year included two CCHA Rookie of the Week distinctions and a hat-trick, recorded on January 10, 2003, in a 5–2 win against the Alaska Nanooks.
 His efforts as a freshman earned him Spartans Rookie of the Year and CCHA All-Rookie Team honors.
-Although Booth was eligible for the 2003 NHL Entry Draft, National Collegiate Athletics Association (NCAA) rules stipulated that players under the age of 19 could not opt into the draft without foregoing their college eligibility.
+Although Booth was eligible for the 2003 NHL Entry Draft, National Collegiate Athletic Association (NCAA) rules stipulated that players under the age of 19 could not opt into the draft without foregoing their college eligibility.

 Early the following season, Booth sustained a knee injury that forced him out of the lineup for several games.
 He finished his sophomore year with 18 points (eight goals and ten assists) over 30 contests.
 Despite his decreased offensive production, he remained highly ranked by the NHL Central Scouting Bureau (CSB) at the end of the season for the upcoming 2004 NHL Entry Draft.
 He was listed at 27th among skaters playing in North America by the CSB, while The Hockey News ranked him 33rd overall.
 During the draft, Booth was selected in the second round, 53rd overall, by the Florida Panthers.
 He was scouted as a player with size and toughness, while a USA Today article declared that he "would have gone much higher if he opted into the draft [the previous] season."